healthcare international in bangalore

 Causes of Lung Cancer

 Several factors contribute to the development of lung cancer, with smoking being the leading cause.
-However, environmental exposure can also be an issue to other environmental and genetic factors.
+However, non-smokers can also be at risk due to other environmental and genetic factors.

 Symptoms of Lung Cancer